-Let’s find out what the term “downtime” means, how to calculate the average cost of downtime and how to protect your business from unexpected losses.
+Let’s find out what the term “downtime” means, how to calculate the average cost of downtime, and get IT infrastructure support to protect your business from unexpected losses.

 What is Downtime and How to Prevent Them?

 Downtime is the period of time when a business stops operating.
 Downtime can exist in any enterprise, because office equipment and software, as a rule, require regular maintenance.
 But unplanned downtime is a real threat to companies if you don’t know how to eliminate or minimize them.
 There are several reasons for downtime:

 All of these reasons can affect the company in different ways, depending on how many business processes have been knocked down.